worldline/angular-security-training/docs/common-threats/jwt/jwt-overview.md

 ## What are JWT benefits for authentication ?

+The main authentication methods are the following:

+- HTTP basic authentication: relies on a simple credential scheme with username:password.
+They are sent in every request with risk of exposure even if sent in a secure connection.
+The password management is not trivial as you have to ask the user to change their passwords regularly.
+This method must be avoided in modern web applications, unless you add a multi-factor authentication layer.
+- Authentication Cookies : CSRF and XSS can be mitigated if you always use HttpOnly flag and use signed cookies for authentication.
+This methode is incompatible with REST as it introduces a state into a stateless protocol.
+- Signature: Requires private key management.
+Useful for API authentication only and not adapted for browser/client authentication.
+- JWT: Token based authentication widely spread today for both browser / client (SPA) and RESTful API authentication.
+Secure implementation is needed to avoid potential threats.

 JWT key benefit is to allow the possibility to **separate the Authentication logic from the Application Server**.

 The Application servers become safer and faster by **delegating authentication to a third party server** that can be one of the following: